 Prolonged periods of stress can exacerbate pre-existing conditions, and will reduce the body's ability to fight off infection.
 That's just one way in which poor mental health can bleed into your physical wellbeing.

 Poor financial wellbeing can limit someone's ability to take care of themselves, inviting poor physical health.
 One in fifty households in the UK used a food bank from 2018 to 2019, for example.
 There is a large body of evidence suggesting food banks do not meet the dietary or accessibility needs of those using them.

 But it can be difficult to make allowances for poor physical health without proper communication.
 Digital platforms can enable businesses to manage poor health at work more effectively.
 Our weekly check-in feature is the perfect tool to make sure your employees have everything they need to work healthily and effectively.

-Flexible working arrangements, particularly remote working, can be very useful for managing physical workplace wellbeing, be it for contagious illnesses or long-term health conditions by reducing the risk of infection, and taking away the additional stress of daily travel.
+Flexible working arrangements, particularly remote working, can be very useful for managing physical workplace wellbeing.
+That's true whether it's for contagious illnesses or long-term health conditions by reducing the risk of infection, or just taking away the additional stress of daily travel.
 Weekly10 uses smart goals and OKRs to keep staff in the loop and able to contribute no matter where they are.